 In essence, it works by starting a new pod with the new version of the application, and once it is up and running, the pod with the old version is shut down.
 Repeating this operation for each pod that is delivering the application could be tedious, but thanks to its controller, HAProxy can perform rolling updates with no effort!

 The command to trigger a rolling update could be as follows (assuming that the version “1.4” of echoserver exists):

 HAProxy <3 Microservices!

 The recent release of HAProxy version 1.8 contains additional functionality added specifically for using DNS SRV records to implement dynamic scaling using DNS.

 While using DNS SRV records for configuring backend servers is not Kubernetes-specific, Kube-DNS is perfectly capable of providing this information to the controller, and our solution for making use of it with the same Ingress Controller is coming soon!

-If you would like to use HAProxy Enterprise Edition with Kubernetes and get extra benefits such as a fully supported HAProxy installation, Real Time Dashboard, and management and security-focused enterprise add-ons, please see our HAProxy Enterprise Edition – Trial Version or contact us for expert advice.
+If you would like to use HAProxy Enterprise with Kubernetes and get extra benefits such as a fully supported HAProxy installation, Real Time Dashboard, and management and security-focused enterprise add-ons, please see our HAProxy Enterprise – Trial Version or contact us for expert advice.